-Ben runs the TL blog and is also the Academic Technology Specialist & Trainer at UP.
+Ben runs the TL blog and is also the Instructional Design & Technology Specialist at UP.
 He works to empower faculty in the use of technology to amplify the impact of teaching and learning.
 Ben lives in Portland with his wife and two dogs.

 Jeffrey White is an instructor of German in International Languages and Cultures and also the Administrator of the Learning Commons within the Shepard Academic Resource Center.
 In addition to teaching, he develops and delivers trainings to peer tutors across campus and collaborates with faculty and staff across campus to support students engagement in peer collaboration and learning throughout their undergraduate careers.
 Jeffrey is also an avid table tennis player.